SalomePlatform/adao/doc/en/tui.rst

 Setting the calculation, outputs, etc.
 ++++++++++++++++++++++++++++++++++++++

+.. index:: single: AlgorithmParameters
 .. index:: single: setAlgorithmParameters

 **setAlgorithmParameters** (*Algorithm, Parameters, Script*)
     This command allows to choose the calculation or the verification algorithm by the argument "*Algorithm*" in the form of an algorithm name (it is useful to refer to the :ref:`section_reference_assimilation` and to the :ref:`section_reference_checking`) and to define the calculation parameters by the argument "*Parameters*".
 In the case of a definition by "*Script*", the file must contain the two variables "*Algorithm*" and "*Parameters*" (or "*AlgorithmParameters*" equivalently).

 .. index:: single: setName